Taylor-eOS/layout-classifier/README.md

 - **Education**:
   The main aim is to serve as a vehicle for experienceing machine learning concepts on practical, functional examples.

-- **Document Structure Analysis**:
-  Automatically determine the structure of a PDF by classifying text blocks, which can be useful in document indexing, content extraction, or conversion processes.

-- **Text-Type Differentiation**:
-  The system differentiates between various types of text, such as footnotes, body text, and headers, by analyzing geometric and linguistic characteristics.

 - **Text Extracton**:
   Potentially the tool can be used to selectively extract text from documents, for instance as a processing step in combination with other tools like OCR.